DrContrary/DrContrary.github.io/_posts/2018-11-01-Welcome_to_the_tidyverse.md

 * select data based on time
 * make selections above or below a set threshold

-To select just those flights from Febuary, use month ==2.
+To select just those flights from February, use month ==2.

 ```r